PsyPhy/GripGraspISS/Source Code/GraspDocumentation/GraspIntro.md

 - On orbit, subjects are either strapped in an upright, seated position with respect to the ISS module, or for other trials, are maintained in a state of quasi-freefloating with no contact with the floor, walls or ceiling of the ISS module.

-- On the ground subjects perform the experiment seated securely in a chair that may be upright or may be tilted with respect to gravity.
+- On the ground subjects perform the experiment seated upright in a chair or lying supine with respect to gravity.

 The details of the experiment design can be found elsewhere (e.g. the ESR).
 In this document we present the different visual displays that subjects and operators will see when performing the GRASP experiment.